Home / Expertise / People services / Employment law and HR

 Performance can be one of the most challenging aspects of managing people, and it shouldn't just be left until the annual employee review.
 The challenges you face when you're dealing with an individual’s performance or ill-health can put a strain on your business, so it is crucial to have plans in place from the outset.

-Performance and capability policies are designed to improve the standard of performance and ensure that standards are consistent across your business.
-These policies can be a great tool in your armoury when dealing with performance issues as they offer a benchmark to work to.
+Performance and capability policies are designed to improve and maintain standards of performance and ensure that those standards are consistent across your business.
+These policies can be a great tool in your armoury when dealing with performance issues as they offer a benchmark to work towards.

 Performance issues due to sickness or short-term absences can be far trickier to deal with.
 It's advisable to have a clear absence management policy, which is applied across your business and is accessible to all employees.